MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> We propose a detection framework based on BP reverse-engineering and a novel expected transferability (ET) statistic.
 We show that our ET statistic is effective using the same detection threshold, irrespective of the classification domain, the attack configuration, and the BP reverse-engineering algorithm that is used.

 ## Privacy

+- A Survey of Machine Unlearning. [[paper]](https://arxiv.org/abs/2209.02299) [[code]](https://github.com/tamlhp/awesome-machine-unlearning)
+  - Thanh Tam Nguyen, Thanh Trung Huynh, Phi Le Nguyen, Alan Wee-Chung Liew, Hongzhi Yin, Quoc Viet Hung Nguyen.
+  - Key Word: Machine Unlearning; Survey.
+  - <details><summary>Digest</summary> In this survey paper, we seek to provide a thorough investigation of machine unlearning in its definitions, scenarios, mechanisms, and applications.
+Specifically, as a categorical collection of state-of-the-art research, we hope to provide a broad reference for those seeking a primer on machine unlearning and its various formulations, design requirements, removal requests, algorithms, and uses in a variety of ML applications.
+Furthermore, we hope to outline key findings and trends in the paradigm as well as highlight new areas of research that have yet to see the application of machine unlearning, but could nonetheless benefit immensely.

+- Are Attribute Inference Attacks Just Imputation? [[paper]](https://arxiv.org/abs/2209.01292) [[code]](https://github.com/bargavj/EvaluatingDPML)
+  - Bargav Jayaraman, David Evans. *CCS 2022*
+  - Kew Word: Attribute Inference Attacks; Data Imputation.
+  - <details><summary>Digest</summary> Our main conclusions are: (1) previous attribute inference methods do not reveal more about the training data from the model than can be inferred by an adversary without access to the trained model, but with the same knowledge of the underlying distribution as needed to train the attribute inference attack; (2) black-box attribute inference attacks rarely learn anything that cannot be learned without the model; but (3) white-box attacks, which we introduce and evaluate in the paper, can reliably identify some records with the sensitive value attribute that would not be predicted without having access to the model.

+- On the Privacy Risks of Cell-Based NAS Architectures. [[paper]](https://arxiv.org/abs/2209.01688) [[code]](https://github.com/miraclehh/nas_privacy)
+  - Hai Huang, Zhikun Zhang, Yun Shen, Michael Backes, Qi Li, Yang Zhang. *CCS 2022*
+  - Key Word: Cell-based Neural Architecture Search; Membership Inference Attack.
+  - <details><summary>Digest</summary> We fill this gap and systematically measure the privacy risks of NAS architectures.
+Leveraging the insights from our measurement study, we further explore the cell patterns of cell-based NAS architectures and evaluate how the cell patterns affect the privacy risks of NAS-searched architectures.
+Through extensive experiments, we shed light on how to design robust NAS architectures against privacy attacks, and also offer a general methodology to understand the hidden correlation between the NAS-searched architectures and other privacy risks.

 - Group Property Inference Attacks Against Graph Neural Networks. [[paper]](https://arxiv.org/abs/2209.01100)
   - Xiuling Wang, Wendy Hui Wang. *CCS 2022*